Paraguay's president vetoes proposed soybean export tax

 Paraguay is set to harvest at least 9.3 million tons of soy in the 2013/14 crop year, matching the previous season’s record crop, according to Agriculture Minister Jorge Gattini.

-The grains business in Paraguay is largely controlled by global agricultural companies such as Bunge and Archer Daniels Midland.
+The grains business in Paraguay is largely controlled by global agricultural companies such as Bunge (BG.N) and Archer Daniels Midland (ADM.N).